Google's rebrand of AdWords to Google Ads is complete. The makeover of the Ads platform brought us a shiny new version of the Google Keyword Planner.

 Location and language matter

-As we discuss inside my PPC Course, your location and language settings will have a significant effect on your advertising budget.
+As we discuss inside my Google Ads Mastery Course, your location and language settings will have a significant effect on your advertising budget.
 So, if you want to do effective PPC related keyword research, make sure to adjust these fields according to your actual advertising preferences.

 Your location, language, and network filters are found in the menu under the Google Ads menu bar.